AxOS-project/docs/src/content/docs/guides/dual-boot.md

 We need to shrink an existing partition to make room for AxOS.

-> ⚠️ **Important Note**:
-> It’s strongly recommended to install Linux on the **same physical disk (SSD/HDD)** where Windows is installed.
-Installing it on a second disk can cause bootloader issues or system instability.

 ### Instructions:

 1. Press `Win + X` → choose **Disk Management**
    *or*
    Press `Win + R`, type `diskmgmt.msc`, and hit Enter.
 2. In the Disk Management window:
    * Right-click on a partition with enough free space (e.g. your D: drive)
    * Click **"Shrink Volume"**
    * Enter how much you want to shrink (in MB).
 For example, `50000` for 50 GB